jmunixusers/constitution/constitution.md

 Membership will be revoked by ½ vote of officers plus ¾ vote from the general membership if actions are deemed inappropriate by the membership.
 Dues are non-refundable, regardless of voluntary membership termination or revocation.
+Once a person's membership has been revoked (whether paid or not), they shall not attend any future meetings.

 ## Article IV - Officers